Digital Vehicle Condition Report: What Consumers Want & Dealerships Need

 - C.A.R.Score reports are highly detailed, noting even faint smoke odors.
 Consumers have reported that if something so minor is reported they trust that the dealership is not omitting data just to get a sale.

 - The condition reports are posted online where consumers can easily find them while comparison shopping.
 This saves both shoppers and dealerships time and resources, because shoppers will be ready to buy when they contact you.

 - The reports are a value-add to shoppers that many dealerships are not offering.

 - The C.A.R.Score system allows you to put your best foot forward online and on the lot.
 The dealership reviews all reports before they are posted online and if you don’t like the score, you make the repairs and we’ll come back to reinspect it for a higher score.

 There’s no time like now

-More than half (68%) of those planning to buy a car this year are leaning towards buying a used vehicle (Find The Best Car Price).
-While the coronavirus pandemic may sway those numbers for the remainder of the year, dealerships should be looking for ways to quickly pivot and move to online processes to keep their shoppers engaged and safe.
+More than half (68%) of those planning to buy a car this year are leaning towards buying a used vehicle.
+While the pandemic may sway those numbers for the remainder of the year, dealerships should be looking for ways to quickly pivot and move to online processes to keep their shoppers engaged and safe.